ruivop/CMOV/README.md

-The specification is the pdf file.
+The specification is the documents/specification.pdf file.